gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.4.5.0 2015-01-23 Fixed bug where 'Via Stamper' script didn't copy testpoint and soldermask settings of via, closes #176. v22.4.4.0 2015-01-23 Added 'Num.
+v22.5.0.0 2015-01-24 Updated the 'DeleteAllSchematicParameters.vbs' script to 'DeleteSchematicParameters.vbs', which now allows you to choose what parameters to delete and what schematics to delete parameters from.
+Known bug where it incorrectly reports the number of parameters deleted to be much larger than it actually deletes, due to it iterating through all the component parameters on the schematic itself.
+Added screenshot of this script to the README. v22.4.5.0 2015-01-23 Fixed bug where 'Via Stamper' script didn't copy testpoint and soldermask settings of via, closes #176. v22.4.4.0 2015-01-23 Added 'Num.
 Blind Vias' and 'Num.
 Buried Vias' statistics to the PCB stats window, closes #122. v22.4.3.4 2015-01-22 Turned all file paths in README into 'code' formatted blocks, closes #175.